 It is uncertain whether lamb formed part of the Easter meal on Maundy Thursday about 2000 years ago.
-However, we do know that Easter was originally a Jewish holiday,.
+However, we do know that Easter is originally a Jewish holiday.

 In Norway, roast lamb plays the central role on many Easter dinner tables – but very few eat mutton.
 Why is that the case?
 Many are negatively inclined towards mutton, but Nofima has carried out consumer tests which show that few can actually taste any difference in practice.